Postgraduate offer-holders: yet to meet conditions

 Finances

 Please note that you may be required to make advance payments for the College or the University before arrival.
-The College’s Accounts Office will contact you about these and other payments once you have been fully confirmed for study.
-They can be contacted on [email protected].
+These payments will be outlined in the Bursar’s Letter that you will receive once your place is confirmed.

-If you have any further questions about arrangements for fees and charges, please contact the College’s Finance Office: [email protected]
+If you have any further questions about arrangements for fees and charges, please contact the College’s Finance Office at [email protected]

 Financial considerations